frodosghost/Canvas/README.md

 * 1.1.1 :: Updated ___broadcast___ function to include try/catch for IE8 issue.
 * 1.1.2 :: Updated to remove checking of __console__ without typeof which failed with errors in IE8.
+* 1.1.3 :: Updated to include function to check if touch device.
+Includes function to detemine if device has retina display